top of page

 A home inspection is a thorough assessment of the structure and mechanical systems.
 Professional inspectors look for potential problems, so you can make an informed decision about buying the property.
 Here are some things to keep in mind:

-• Standard inspections don’t test for things like radon, mold or pests.
+• Standard inspections don’t test for things like radon, mold, or pests.
 Understand what's included in the inspection and what other inspections you might need.

 • Make sure the inspector can get to every part of the house, such as the roof and any crawl spaces.